Kilgore, Texas: Economy

 In 2023, Kilgore had 309 locally owned businesses, and attracted $117 million of new industrial investment.

 Arts and culture

 Performing arts

-A Kilgore College Rangerette.
+Kilgore College Rangerettes.
 Photo by Carol M. Highsmith.

 The Kilgore College Rangerettes, the world's first precision dance drill team, were founded in Kilgore in 1940 by Gussie Nell Davis.
 The Rangerettes provide college football halftime entertainment, and appear annually in the Macy's Thanksgiving Day Parade.

 Museums and historical institutions

 Kilgore Public Library, built during the New Deal era.